Leave your search & conversion rate optimization projects in the hands of a certified Growth & Performance Marketing Manager

 This then allowed us to price products at the IPP (Indifference price point) such that the margin between the optimal price point and the indifference price point became the client’s growth advantage and buffer across all seasonal demand undulations.

 Problem: The client was unable to run ads due to health policy restrictions.
-This was an issue that made it difficult for the client to scale their ad performance because Google did not approve of the terms on treatment pages of the site
+This was an issue that made it difficult for the client to scale their ad performance because Google did not approve of the terms on the treatment pages of the site

 The new Landing pages passed the policy restrictions, thus allowing the previously disapproved ads to run.
 The result was a spike in lead volume from 9 leads and a $105 cost per conversion in March to 61 leads at a $30 cost per conversion in April.